Direct from the UK, this provocative installation uses grains of rice to bring abstract statistics to startling and powerful life.

-Adapting to the country, city or venue in which it’s performed, students are invited to send in the statistics they would like to see represented and some of these will feature during the festival.
+Adapting to the country, city or venue in which it’s performed, children are invited to send in the statistics they would like to see represented and some of these will feature during the festival.

 Witty, at times shocking, and always thought provoking, this ever changing landscape of rice will engage students of all ages, causing them to reflect on their own place in the world.

 Email your statistic to email@example.com with the subject ‘Of All The People In All The World’.

 Astonishing, an installation-come-performance from one of the UK’s most tirelessly inventive theatre companies.
 The Guardian (UK)